musevlt/mpdaf/obj/source/user_manual_spectrum.rst

 Mask
 ----

-:func:`mpdaf.obj.Spectrum.mask` masks the spectrum.
+:func:`mpdaf.obj.Spectrum.mask` masks the spectrum (in place).

-:func:`mpdaf.obj.Spectrum.unmask` unmasks the spectrum.
+:func:`mpdaf.obj.Spectrum.unmask` unmasks the spectrum (in place).

-:func:`mpdaf.obj.Spectrum.mask_variance` masks pixels with a variance upper than threshold value.
+:func:`mpdaf.obj.Spectrum.mask_variance` masks pixels with a variance upper than threshold value (in place).

-:func:`mpdaf.obj.Spectrum.interp_mask` interpolates masked pixels.
+:func:`mpdaf.obj.Spectrum.interp_mask` interpolates masked pixels (in place).

 Transformation
 --------------

-:func:`mpdaf.obj.Spectrum.resize` resizes the spectrum to have a minimum number of masked values.
+:func:`mpdaf.obj.Spectrum.resize` resizes the spectrum to have a minimum number of masked values (in place).

 :func:`mpdaf.obj.Spectrum.sqrt` computes the positive square-root of data extension.